artefactual/archivematica-docs/admin-manual/installation/installation.rst

 If it is not up to date, you can download the newest version from the `Vagrant website <https://www.vagrantup.com/downloads.html>`_ .

-2. Download Installer

-Checkout the deployment repo:
+2. Checkout the deployment repo:

 .. code:: bash

    git clone https://github.com/artefactual/deploy-pub.git

-3. Dependencies

-Download the Ansible roles:
+3. Download the Ansible roles:

 .. code:: bash

    cd deploy-pub/playbooks/archivematica
    ansible-galaxy install -f -p roles/ -r requirements.yml

-4. Install

-Create the virtual machine and provision it:
+4. Create the virtual machine and provision it:

 .. code:: bash